Man securing an email in Mailock for Outlook in office

 Once you've classified your data, you can choose the appropriate security measures.
 Here's a guideline:

-Highly Confidential: This level might require a combination of strong encryption (like MPME or third-party solutions), access restrictions within your organisation (e.g., role-based access control), and additional measures like digital rights management (DRM) tools that restrict copying or forwarding.
+• Highly Confidential.
+This level might require a combination of strong encryption (like MPME or third-party solutions), access restrictions within your organisation (e.g., role-based access control), and additional measures like digital rights management (DRM) tools that restrict copying or forwarding.

-Confidential: For this level, S/MIME or MPME encryption might be sufficient, alongside access controls within your organisation.
+• Confidential.
+For this level, S/MIME or MPME encryption might be sufficient, alongside access controls within your organisation.

-Internal: You might choose to encrypt internal emails for additional security, but password protection or access controls might be enough depending on the information's sensitivity.
+• Internal.
+You might choose to encrypt internal emails for additional security, but password protection or access controls might be enough depending on the information's sensitivity.

-Public: Public information typically doesn't require encryption.
+• Public.
+Public information typically doesn't require encryption.

 This helps prioritise your security efforts and avoid applying excessive security measures to less sensitive data.

-Role Of Email Encryption Add-Ins
+The Role of Email Encryption Add-Ins

 Outlook add-ins are useful integrations created by third parties for use within the Outlook application.